Updated · Dec 03, 2022

 No, there’s no magic involved.
 It is just a cheap trick, which is usually completed by using white text against a white background or setting the font size of the text to zero.

-Site owners use this tactic to add extra keywords into the page.
+Site owners use this tactic to add extra keywords to the page.

 This may work temporarily — but never for long.